YnotY2/securing_vps_basics_guide/configure_tor.md

 # TOR Configuration
 This is a quick guide to setting up TOR on a VPS, no complex routing rules with nftables.
 Just simply setting up basic tor usage, routing utilising torify.
 Monitoring TOR interface, traffic and settings using 'nyx' aswell.
+Traffic is from locahost is routed trough a socks5 proxy.

 ## Table of Contents